First-Time Home Buying 101: How to Buy a Home for the First Time, Step by Step

 Your credit score is compiled using factors such as the number of accounts you have open, how much money you owe, and whether you pay your bills on time.

-When you’re starting your home-buying journey, it’s a good idea to find out where you stand with your credit score.
-You can check your score using sites such as Credit Karma or Credit Sesame.
-It’s a good idea to check your score and your full credit report periodically — this will give you an idea of what changes you can make to improve it.
+You can check your credit score using sites such as Credit Karma or Credit Sesame.
+It’s a good idea to check your score and your full credit report periodically.
+This will give you an idea of what changes you can make to improve it.

 3. Research financing options